Shopping Cart No items

 Call toll-free : 1-877-385-8998

 What is Clarinex (Desloratadine) prescribed for?

-Allergies are what happens when your immune system attacks something that is usually harmless, it then creates a histamine, which causes stuffy and runny nose, your eyes and nose to run, and sometimes your mouth to itch.
-It may also cause you a itchy rash.
+Allergies are what happen when your immune system attacks something that is usually harmless; it then creates histamine, which causes stuffy and runny nose, your eyes and nose to run, and sometimes your mouth to itch.
+It may also cause you an itchy rash.
 Many triggers are Dust, mold, animal dander, pollen, certain foods, and things that can irritate the skin.

 Desloratadine, the active ingredient within Clarinex, is defined as an antihistamine, and it is used to relieve allergy symptoms.
 Such as watery eyes, runny nose, itching eyes/nose, sneezing, hives, and itching.
 This medication works to block the substance known as histamine that your body creates during an allergic reaction.